dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 80-pin SCA to 50-pin connector, so the current plan is to use the adapter with the ZuluSCSI Blaster for now.
 Since I'm using NFS shares and I'm keeping the diagnostics mode on startup, performance shouldn't be an issue for me.

+NOTE: During the way too long writing of this post, Rabbit Hole Computing release a version of the ZuluSCSI-Wide with an 80-pin SCA connector directly on the board.
+I've switched to that unit, but all of the other info is the same.

 ..
-PUT PICTURES OF THE HDD AND OF THE ZULUSCSI AND ADAPTER
+PUT PICTURES OF THE HDD AND OF THE ZULUSCSI AND ADAPTER, AND THEN THE ZULUSCSI-WIDE

 ..
 Talk about installing Java newer than 1.1.7 and jEdit